Wealing/gom/pages/elbow-channel.md

 departure: You've got two dynamical systems interacting with eachother behaving according to well understood physical models, but one of them "knows" more about the other.
 The existence of such scenarios isn't especially surprising, but let's look a little closer.
+Hello this is a test.

 Let's take the model a little simpler: it's not two people bouncing up against one another, but it's two sets of billiard balls which mostly bounce off one